 Curing Corporate Short-Termism

-Greg Milano, Founder and CEO of Fortuna Advisors, provided this article as It is a companion piece to his podcast Curing Corporate Short-Termism.
+Greg Milano, Founder and CEO of Fortuna Advisors, provided this article as a companion piece to his podcast Curing Corporate Short-Termism.

 Most companies are facing profitability headwinds as inflation drives up their operating costs and rising interest rates make financing more expensive.
 Some have such strong brand differentiation that they are able to pass these cost increases along in the form of higher prices.
 For example, Pepsico announced earnings on October 12 that exceeded analyst expectations for revenue and earnings per share (EPS).
 Their revenues for the first 36 weeks of 2022 were up 14% and almost all of that was pricing, with a slight increase in aggregate volume.